How can I use INJECT?

-INJECT is now available as a beta-version, but there is still a lot to be done.
+The INJECT Inspiration Tool is now available as a beta-version, but there is still a lot to be done.
 We are currently further developing the core features in close collaboration with journalists across Europe, who have agreed to test INJECT in their work and share their feedback and ideas about the tool with us.

 How does INJECT work?

 The INJECT Inspiration Tool uses creative news search algorithms based on Natural Language Processing (NLP) and machine learning.
 It searches selected databases for articles, individuals, concepts and visuals associated with your search query to deliver new angles, sources and data.

 For every search strategy, INJECT uses a different set of criteria to select the results it presents to you.
 When using the Individuals search strategy, INJECT looks for individuals that have a Wikipedia entry and articles that mention them.
 When using the Causal search strategy, INJECT looks for articles longer than 500 words containing words that imply causality.
 When using the Backing and Evidence search strategy, INJECT looks for quantifiable information in the articles it presents.